For information, please contact (312) 236-9000 x1041.

 - Books: FREE

 MCC offers flexible schedules.
 Morning, evening and weekend schedules are available.
 Students must attend 18 hours per week.

 Convenient Location in Downtown Chicago

-Midwestern Career College is located at 20 North Wacker, with an additional location at 100 South Wacker Drive in the heart of downtown Chicago, close to many forms of public transportation.
+Midwestern Career College main campus is located at 20 North Wacker, with an additional location at 100 South Wacker Drive, both in the heart of downtown Chicago, close to many forms of public transportation.